Last Updated on

 I’ve heard some fighters constantly say stuff like, “the judges were terrible, I was robbed” or “my trainer never prepared me for that fight,” and more commonly in Thailand “my opponent was too heavy for me.”

-In order to learn from your losses you need to know the process of improving.
-The follow 4 steps will help you develop a strategy to come back from your losses even stronger.
+To learn from your losses, you need to know the process of improving.
+The following four steps will help you develop a strategy to come back from your losses even stronger.

 Step 1: Accept Responsibility

-Do not make excuses after you lose.
+Do not make excuses after you lose Download Microsoft Explorer 10.
 While you might be trying to save ‘face’ and make everyone around you understand why you lost, you aren’t doing yourself any favors.
 I know some fighters who ALWAYS have some excuse to why they lost.

-If you want to get better after a loss you need to own up to it.
+If you want to get better after a loss, you need to own up to it.
 Accept the fact that you were the person in the ring.
 You were in control of your destiny.
-I know there are judges out there who don’t know what the hell they are looking at when they judge fights, but don’t use that as an excuse.
+I know there are judges out there who don’t know what the hell they are looking at when they judge fights, but don’t use that as an excuse Download the school roll.

 Say this phrase: I accept responsibility for the loss.
 I can and will be better next fight.